DragosNH/rpg_game/README.md

 Because i want to polish my skills doing something that I enjoy and that helps me better understand and apply c# syntax.

 ### For whom?
-Mostly for me since I want to improve my algorithic mogic doing something that I find fun.
+Mostly for me since I want to improve my algorithic logic doing something that I find fun.

 ## What is it about?